tani/gas-minimal-boilerplate/README.md

 # Minimal boilerplate with webpack for Google Apps Script

 In 2018 we have so many boilerplate for google apps script but there are too big for daily scripting or make a trivial library.
-Sine this issue, I made a new boilerplate depends on webpack only.
-There are no support for latest EcmaScript spec, just EcmaScript5.
-In the backend Babel is running but just translating to EcmaScript3.
+Since this issue, I made a new boilerplate depends on webpack only.
+There are no support for latest EcmaScript7+, we support for EcmaScript5.
+However, in the backend Babel is running but just translating to EcmaScript3 to run it with Google Apps Script's runtime.
 If you start scripting with this boilerplate, you can do like this.

 ```
 $ npm install